3. Proposal Temperature Checks

 Remain active over time to reveal preference shifts

 This approach transforms the proposal process from guesswork ("what does the community want?") to execution excellence ("who can best deliver what the community already knows it wants?").
-It shifts the competitive landscape for proposal authors from creative speculation to implementation quality.

 Last updated